Medusas71/Grounded-Earth-Holistics/README.md

 **Future Features to implement**

 * Attach reviews to each product rather than have just a generic reviews page
+* To view others comments without having to log in
 * Remove the American side of payment and use Australian payment system
 * Change the time zone to Australia, so Australia residents know what time they have submitted their purchases
 * Create a rating system for each product
+* A contact us page
+* Terms and Conditions
+* Refund Policy

 [Back to Table of Contents](#table-of-contents)